 Protect and heal

 It isn't only children who can benefit from probiotics; adults can mend the gut and lessen food sensitivities as well.
-Consuming an assortment of unpasteurized, fermented foods—including sauerkraut, kvass, miso, yogurt and kefir - is a great place to start.
+Consuming an assortment of unpasteurized, fermented foods - including sauerkraut, kvass, miso, yogurt and kefir - is a great place to start.
 Focus on organic, fermented dairy products without additional sugars or thickeners.
 Better still, use raw milk varieties.
-For everything you ever wanted to know about making your own fermented vegetables, fruits, beverages and yogurt, visit Girl Meets Nourishment.
+For everything you ever wanted to know about making your own fermented vegetables, fruits, beverages and yogurt, visit Girl Meets Nourishment and learn more.